 Carpool!
 It's free and easy to find or offer rides to events through UofL's online Zimride ride-sharing system!

-Take the Bus! - Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America.
+Take the Bus! - Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America with free wi-fi and at-seat plug ins.
 Book here. - Megabus offers low-cost express service from Louisville (southwest corner of W Liberty St and S 5th St.) to over 120 cities across North America for as low as $1 with free wi-fi, at-seat plug ins, and panoramic windows.
 Daily southbound departures for Nashville and northbound departures for Indianapolis/Chicago.
 Book here. - Miller Transportation offers regional service from Louisville (720 W Muhammad Ali Blvd.) to cities and towns throughout Kentucky (including Frankfort & Lexington), Indiana, Tennessee, and Ohio, as well as Campus Connector service with stops at Indiana University, IUPUI, Ball State, Indiana State University, Vincennes University, Valparaiso University and Ohio State University.
 Book here.

 Take the Train!
 Efficient, comfortable Amtrak trains depart from Indianapolis (north/west-bound) and Cincinnati (east-bound), and you can book bus connector service from Louisville directly through Amtrak.
 Book trains here through PanAm Travel.